 Grades K-2: Whole Group Enrichment Program

 The G/T Teacher designs whole group enrichment lessons emphasizing creativity, problem solving, logic, and critical/reflective thinking.
-All K-2 students receive enrichment lessons provided to classroom teachers by the G/T Specialist.
+All K-2 students receive enrichment lessons provided by the G/T Specialist.

 Grades 3-6: Pull Out Program

 Students are pulled-out of the elective class-room for one hour 2 times a week and 30 minutes on Fridays.
 Students are not required to make up work missed while attending their G/T class.
 At this level, the gifted and talented teacher aims to enrich or extend the curriculum taught in the regular classroom.
-Content may be remediated, accelerated, or enriched using basic or more complex curriculum for gifted students.
+Content may be accelerated or enriched using basic or more complex curriculum for gifted students.

 - Critical Thinking Skills: analysis, synthesis, evaluation, logical reasoning, inference, problem-solving, interpretation, and decision making

 - Creative Thinking Skills: flexibility, originality, elaboration, curiosity, imagination, and risk-taking

 - Independent and Group Investigation Skills: questioning, listening, information gathering, organiza-tion, and product development

 - Personal Growth Skills: self-concept, interpersonal relations, coping with failure, communication, and personal decision making